MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 5. Select **Reset**.

-6. If you are prompted to enter the Bitlocker key, do one of the following:
+6. If you are prompted to enter the BitLocker key, do one of the following:
-- To preserve the information that Bitlocker protects on the Surface Hub, enter the Bitlocker key.
+   - To preserve the information that BitLocker protects on the Surface Hub, enter the BitLocker key.
    - To discard the protected information, select Skip this drive

 7. Select **Cloud download.**